ncatlab/nlab-content/pages/257.md

 which generalizes the Joyal model structure from [[(∞,1)-categories]] to [[(∞,1)-operads]].

 There is also another class of model structures on categorical structures, often called [[Thomason model structure]]s (not to be confused with the notion of "Thomason model category").
 In the "categorical" or "canonical" model structures, the weak equivalences are the categorical [[equivalences]], but in the Thomason model structures, the weak equivalences are those that induce weak homotopy equivalences of [[nerves]].
-Thomason model structures are known to exist on 1-categories and 2-categories, at least, and are generally Quillen equivalent to the Quillen model structures on topological spaces and simplicial sets (via the nerve construction).
+Thomason model structures are known to exist on 1-categories and 2-categories, at least, and are generally [[Quillen equivalence|Quillen equivalent]] to the [[Quillen model structure on topological spaces]] and thus (via the [[singular simplicial complex]] and [[geometric realization]] [[adjunction]]) to the and [[Quillen model structure on simplicial sets]].

 ### Parametrized model structures